 Jet propulsion fuel

 For some, a single explosion with sounds exceeding 140 dB can cause irreparable damage instantly.
-This sort of acoustic harm to the ears results in permanent hearing loss.
+This sort of acoustic harm to the ears can result in permanent hearing loss.

 For others, longstanding exposure to dangerous levels of noise can contribute to ear damage over time.
-Chronic exposure to high sound levels may lead to changes that soldiers don’t notice immediately.
+Chronic exposure to high sound levels may lead to changes, such as sensorineural hearing loss that soldiers don’t notice immediately.

 Why veterans should address hearing loss